44th Chess Olympiad: Background

 The 44th Chess Olympiad was supposed to take place in 2020.
-Bidding for the Olympiad and the simultaneous FIDE Congress opened in December 2015; bids could be made in connection with those for the Chess World Cup 2019.
-Each city bid had to be submitted to the Fédération Internationale des Échecs (FIDE) by 31 March 2016, including details of the organising committee, finances, provision of amenities and stipends.
+Bidding opened in December 2015 for the Olympiad and the simultaneous FIDE Congress; bids could be made in connection with those for the Chess World Cup 2019.
+Each city bid had to be submitted to the Fédération Internationale des Échecs (FIDE) by 31 March 2016, including details of the organising committee, finances, provision of amenities, and stipends.
 The city of Khanty-Mansiysk (Russia) submitted the only original bid for the event, although the national federations of Argentina and Slovakia had previously also expressed interest.
-The bid was approved at the 87th FIDE Congress in September 2016.
+The bid from Khanty-Mansiysk was approved at the 87th FIDE Congress in September 2016.

-In November 2019, in the opening ceremony of the FIDE Grand Prix in Hamburg, FIDE President Arkady Dvorkovich announced that the Chess Olympiad would be relocated from Khanty-Mansiysk to Moscow.
-The president of the Russian Chess Federation, Andrey Filatov, explained that the decision was driven by technical problems because of the enlarged number of participants due to the inaugural Chess Olympiad for People with Disabilities, as well as the growing demands from amateur chess players following the 2018 FIFA World Cup who would like to attend the event.
-Ultimately, it was decided that Khanty-Mansiysk would host the Chess Olympiad for People with Disabilities from 29 July to 4 August 2020, whereas Moscow was supposed to host the tournaments of the Chess Olympiad from 5 to 17 August 2020.
+In November 2019, during the opening ceremony of the FIDE Grand Prix in Hamburg, FIDE President Arkady Dvorkovich announced that the Chess Olympiad would be relocated from Khanty-Mansiysk to Moscow.
+The president of the Russian Chess Federation, Andrey Filatov, explained that the decision was driven by technical problems because of the enlarged number of participants due to the inaugural Chess Olympiad for People with Disabilities, as well as the growing demands from amateur chess players who wanted to attend the event following the 2018 FIFA World Cup.
+Ultimately, it was decided that Khanty-Mansiysk would host the Chess Olympiad for People with Disabilities from 29 July – 4 August 2020, whereas Moscow would host the tournaments of the Chess Olympiad from 5–17 August 2020.

 In February 2022, following the Russian invasion of Ukraine, FIDE decided to move the Chess Olympiad, FIDE Congress and Chess Olympiad for People with Disabilities away from Russia.
 Shortly after this announcement, the All India Chess Federation (AICF) expressed interest in hosting the events, in either Delhi, Gujarat or Tamil Nadu.
 The Government of Tamil Nadu agreed to host the Chess Olympiad and provided around ₹75 crore.
 On 15 March 2022, FIDE announced that Chennai, the capital of Tamil Nadu, would be the new host of the event.
 It meant that the Chess Olympiad would be hosted in India for the first time.